 The Bailey GREENhouse and Urban Farm is a "sister" farm with the SOF.
 These two farms are intricately linked by common purpose, philosophy and technical expertise.
 First year RISE students gain basic horticultural and farming skills at Bailey and they are able to expand their farming experience by working at the SOF.
 Each year the SOF provides Bailey with an upper level crew member who can provide education and management of the Bailey "Green Team."
-These students work together with Jeremy Moghtader and Dan Fillius, the Manager and Production Manager at the SOF, to develop crop plans and share knowledge.
-In addition, Dr. Thorp has an active program of research and education with organically raised heritage breed pigs at the SOF.
-Together with her colleague Professor Dale Rozeboom, this project allows students with an interest in sustainable agriculture, animal husbandry and animal welfare a hands-on opportunity to raise pigs from farrowing to finish.
+These students work together with the Manager and Production Manager at the SOF, to develop crop plans and share knowledge.
+In addition, Dr. Thorp has an educating RISE students about organically raised heritage breed pigs at the SOF.
+Together with her colleague Professor Dale Rozeboom, Department of Animal Science, this project allows students with an interest in sustainable agriculture, animal husbandry and animal welfare a hands-on opportunity to raise pigs from farrowing to finish.

 MSU Sustainability provides much needed technical expertise and student resources to support RISE student research and campus based change initiatives.
 Past projects include: Bailey Bees, Bailey Green Roof, Mealworms to Digest Plastics, Campus Recycling Comedic Video, Bailey Resale Shop, Vermicomposting, Bailey Compost Initiative.